erik1968/analog-smith21/content/pages/blog/why-fonts-matter.md

 layout: post
 date: '2021-05-30'
 ---
 > *This is where I can share my guitar influences and how it inspires my work.
-Furthermore, how I think that every UX/UI designer should pick up this instrument in order to fully appreciate and learn hands-on how you too as a designer can create similar user experience + interactions by following the essential principles and practices of modern UX & UI design.*
+Furthermore, how I think that every UX/UI designer should pick up this instrument in order to fully appreciate and learn hands-on how you too as a designer can create similar user experience + interactions by following the essential principles and practices of modern UX & UI design that are manifest + inherent in the design of guitars.*

 ![](https://www.dropbox.com/s/b75ov6kmu6s8956/enthusiastic-pluto.png?raw=1)